There is no vaccine for coronavirus.

 Keep this in mind.
 It will help you remember all the things you need to do to protect yourself and others from the virus.

-- travel to work if your workplace is open and you cannot work from home - be sure to practice social distancing
+- work from home if possible - if you cannot work from home, be sure to practice social distancing

 - attend medical appointments, collect medicine or other health products

-- visit outdoor spaces and tourism sites, within 5 km from your home, where you can keep at least 2 metres apart from other people
+- visit outdoor spaces, playgrounds and tourism sites, where you can keep at least 2 metres apart from other people

 Do not ignore or delay seeking medical treatment for abnormal signs or symptoms that you may be experiencing.
 Get medical help if you need it.